gwimbly03/blackICE/README.md

 ## Features (What has been implemented so far)

 * Modular engine that discovers and runs modules from the modules/ directory.
-* Custom logging system — can write logs in JSON or CSV, configurable via YAML.
+* Custom logging system that can write logs in JSON or CSV, configurable via YAML.
 * Terminal and email notifications summarizing module runs and baseline diffs.

 ---